grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/cp.md

 ### CP-10 (4): Restore Within Time Period

-Provide the capability to restore system components within {{ insert: param, cp-10.04_odp }} from configuration-controlled and integrity-protected information representing a known, operational state for the components.
+Provide the capability to restore system components within restoration time period within which to restore system components to a known, operational state is defined; from configuration-controlled and integrity-protected information representing a known, operational state for the components.

 Restoration of system components includes reimaging, which restores the components to known, operational states.

-the capability to restore system components within {{ insert: param, cp-10.04_odp }} from configuration-controlled and integrity-protected information representing a known, operational state for the components is provided.
+the capability to restore system components within restoration time period within which to restore system components to a known, operational state is defined; from configuration-controlled and integrity-protected information representing a known, operational state for the components is provided.

 Contingency planning policy